HomeSustainabilitySocialHuman Capital Management

 We consider the promotion of workplace diversity and inclusion as one of the important challenges for creating an innovative workforce, and aim to be a company where diverse human resources can play an active role.

-To promote workplace diversity in employment we are working on specific areas such as hiring women, experienced personnel and people with disabilities.
+We are working individually on hiring women, experienced personnel, and people with disabilities to promote workplace diversity in employment.
 We believe that continuing to promote the participation and advancement of women in the workplace, who are a minority in our company, will lead to the creation of an organizational culture in which all employees, not just women, can maximize their potential, and we are engaged in education and awareness-raising activities to achieve workplace diversity and inclusion.

 Promoting Women’s Participation and Advancement in the Workplace